 Contact: Daryl Kimball, Executive Director, (202) 463-8270 x107

 The Comprehensive Test Ban Treaty (CTBT) prohibits “any nuclear weapon test explosion or any other nuclear explosion” anywhere in the world.
-The treaty was opened for signature in September 1996, and has been signed by 187 nations and ratified by 178.
-The treaty cannot formally enter into force until it is ratified by 44 specific nations, eight of which have yet to do so: China, India, Pakistan, North Korea, Israel, Iran, Egypt, and the United States.
+The treaty was opened for signature in September 1996, and has been signed by 187 nations and ratified by 177.
+The treaty cannot formally enter into force until it is ratified by 44 specific nations, nine of which must still do so: China, India, Pakistan, North Korea, Israel, Iran, Egypt, Russia and the United States.
 Although Russia ratified the CTBT in 2000, it withdrew its ratification of the CTBT in 2023 to "mirror" the posture of the United States; as a treaty signatory, Russia remains obligated not to take any action contrary to the object or purpose of the treaty

 In order to verify compliance with its provisions, the treaty establishes a global network of monitoring facilities and allows for on-site inspections of suspicious events.
-The overall accord contains a preamble, 17 treaty articles, two treaty annexes, and a protocol with two annexes detailing verification procedures.
+The CTBT contains a preamble, 17 treaty articles, two treaty annexes, and a protocol with two annexes detailing verification procedures.

-Since the conclusion and opening for signature of the CTBT, nuclear testing has become taboo.
+Since the conclusion and opening for signature of the CTBT in 1996, nuclear testing has become taboo.
 Today, even those nuclear-armed states that have not signed or not ratified the CTBT, including India, Israel, and Pakistan, observe nuclear testing moratoriums.
-Only one country has conducted nuclear test explosions in this century, and even that country—North Korea—halted nuclear testing in 2017.
+Only one country has conducted nuclear test explosions in this century, and even that country—North Korea—has halted nuclear testing in 2017.
 Although the CTBT has not formally entered into force, the treaty has, for now, achieved its primary goal: ending nuclear weapon test explosions.